5 Best Snorkel Spots (and swim with turtles) in Maui, Hawaii - Video included!

 Expect to see big eye scad, butterflyfish, chub, cornetfish, damselfish, emperor fish, goatfish, hawkfish, humuhumumukunukuapua’a, jacks, Moorish idol, needlefish, perch parrotfish, snapper, soldierfish, squirrelfish, surgeonfish, tang, triggerfish, and wrasse.
 You might also encounter eels and reef sharks.

+To get there, it’s about a 30-minute boat ride.
+We booked and boarded the Malolo.
 You can always rent a boat from our friends at GetMyBoat, it’s like Airbnb for boats!

 Watch our video of our snorkel trips!